Why Do I See God as Angry When I'm Struggling? Three Ways to Reframe Your Faith and Mental Health

 Effort is intrinsically motivated by inner-value desire for an outcome, healthy hope.

-This will make sense in the next point, but it’s about repositioning into a sense of safety and control(confidence) — meaning, you can work through it feeling confident with hope (with a practical example below).
-Thus, you may feel stuck in it, but reaffirm to yourself you are not “stuck in it, and it’s a challenge I am and will work through — and eventually can overcome with a new path of wise thinking.”
+This will make sense in the next point, but it’s about repositioning into a sense of safety and control (confidence, empowered to do something) — meaning, you can work through it feeling confident with hope (with a practical example below).
+Again, you may feel stuck in it, but reaffirm to yourself you are not “stuck in it, and it’s a challenge you can and will work through — and eventually can overcome with a new path of wise thinking.”

 The Pros call this appraisal-focused coping, which the Bible already expresses this whole process in“renewing the mind” and “setting your mind on …”(but it’s in how you do it well).